hyltonwalters/event-calendar-plugin/README.md

 ### Editing Events

 1. Go to the 'Event Calendar' menu in the WordPress admin area.
-2. Click on the 'Edit' link next to the event you want to modify.
+2. Click the 'Edit' link next to the event you want to modify.
 3. Update the event details as needed.
 4. Click on the 'Update Event' button to save the changes.